 What is Strategic Awareness, you ask?
 Well, basically, it’s another way of saying understand the context in which your business operates.

-And what does it mean to become better at it?
-Always keep it in the forefront of your mind and run all your decisions through it.
+This context is very important.
+You should always keep it in the forefront of your mind, and run all your decisions through it.

 We all know and love our two major Australian supermarket chains, right?

 They are pretty much neck-in-neck in terms of competing for our affections and our wallets.
 Whatever one company does, we expect the other one to copy soon after, and we are rarely disappointed.

 Their marketing and advertising strategies are pretty much the same, their operations are very similar and it seems that there’s not much room for differentiation, right?
 Not quite.
 This is where Strategic Awareness comes into play.

 Recently, one of the chains opened a new store in a location where the other one already had presence for a number of years.
 The location – one of the more affluent suburbs of Melbourne.